j354374/fed-scripting/assignment1/assignment1-readme.md

 ## Stage 1:
 &#x1F535;

-First the javascript application is built by creating the html backbone an we introduce functionality in different stages.
+First the javascript application is built by creating the html document backbone and we introduce functionality in different stages.
 In stage 1 this is just html with the use of the table function [[1]](#1) with the &lt;tr&gt; (table row) and &lt;td&gt; (table data) tags.
 We have one text input box [[2]](#2) but no button as yet.